JAlcocerT/JAlcocerT/content/blog/dev-gh-actions.md

 ---
-title: "How ive used Github Actions CI/CD"
+title: "How Ive used Github Actions CI/CD"
 date: 2024-11-17
 draft: false
 tags: ["Dev"]
 description: 'Use Github Actions CI/CD in your workflow.
-From Static Pages to Container Creation.'
+From Static Pages to Apps Container Creation.'
 url: 'github-actions-use-cases'
 ---